sjbylo/ocp-topics/README.md

 Each sub-directory contains instructions you can follow for each topic.

-You can git clone the repo or you can just read from the web.
+You can git clone this repo or you can just follow each readme.